 Toggle: English / Spanish

-Cardiac amyloidosis is a disorder caused by deposits of an abnormal protein (amyloid) in the heart tissue, which make it hard for the heart to work properly.
+Cardiac amyloidosis is a disorder caused by deposits of an abnormal protein (amyloid) in the heart tissue.
+These deposits make it hard for the heart to work properly.

 Amyloidosis - cardiac; Primary cardiac amyloidosis - AL type; Secondary cardiac amyloidosis - AA type; Stiff heart syndrome; Senile amyloidosis

-Amyloidosis refers to a family of diseases in which there is a buildup of clumps of proteins called amyloids in body tissues and organs.
-These proteins slowly replace normal tissue, leading to failure of the involved organ.
+Amyloidosis is a group of diseases in which clumps of proteins called amyloids build up in body tissues.
+Over time, these proteins replace normal tissue, leading to failure of the involved organ.
 There are many forms of amyloidosis.

 Cardiac amyloidosis ("stiff heart syndrome") occurs when amyloid deposits take the place of normal heart muscle.
 It is the most typical type of

 .
 Cardiac amyloidosis may affect the way electrical signals move through the heart (conduction system).
-This can lead to and conduction disturbances (heart block).
+This can lead to abnormal heartbeats () and faulty heart signals (heart block).

-Some patients may have no symptoms.
-Those who do may experience:
+Some people may have no symptoms.
+When present, symptoms may include:

 Signs may include:

-An ECG may show problems with the heart beat or heart signals.
+An ECG may show problems with the heartbeat or heart signals.
 It may also show low signals (called “low voltage”).

 A cardiac biopsy is used to confirm the diagnosis.
-A biopsy of another area, such as the abdomen, kidney, or bone marrow, is often done to confirm the diagnosis.
+A biopsy of another area, such as the abdomen, kidney, or bone marrow, is often done as well.

-You may need to take water pills (diuretics) to help your body remove excess fluid.
-The doctor may tell you to weigh yourself every day.
+You may need to take water pills (diuretics) to help your body get rid of excess fluid.
+The provider may tell you to weigh yourself every day.
 A weight gain of 3 or more pounds (or more than 1.5 kilograms) over 1 to 2 days can mean there is too much fluid in the body.

-Digoxin, calcium channel blockers, and beta blockers may be used in people with atrial fibrillation.
+Medicines including digoxin, calcium-channel blockers, and beta-blockers may be used in people with atrial fibrillation.
 However, the drugs must be used with caution, and the dosage must be carefully monitored.
-Patients with cardiac amyloidosis may be unusually sensitive to any side effects.
+People with cardiac amyloidosis may be extra sensitive to side effects of these drugs.

 Other treatments may include:

 A heart transplant may be considered for people with some types of amyloidosis who have very poor heart function.
-However, it is not done in those with AL type amyloidosis, because the disease weakens many other organs.
-People with hereditary amyloidosis will need a liver transplant.
+People with hereditary amyloidosis may need a liver transplant.

-Call your health care provider if you have this disorder and new symptoms develop, particularly:
+Call your provider if you have this disorder and develop new symptoms such as: